Dissecting van der Waals interactions with Density Functional Theory -- Wannier-basis approach: Results and Discussions

-\subsection{The Case of Graphite}
+\subsubsection{The Case of Graphite}

-The computational scheme described above is now applied starting with the case of graphite.
+The computational scheme described above is now applied with the case of graphite.
 As C atoms within each layer experience strong covalent bonding, the interlayer interaction is much weaker and considered to be of vdW nature.
-The atomic structure of graphite is given in Fig. \ref{fig:2}a, which also shows the lattice parameter $c$ associated with the interlayer separation.
-Graphite layers organize with an AB stacking pattern, although an AA stacking configuration with a higher total DFT energy is also possible (Fig. \ref{fig:2}a).
+The atomic structure of graphite is given in Fig. \ref{fig:3}a, which also shows the lattice parameter $c$ associated with the interlayer separation.
+Graphite layers organize with an AB stacking pattern, although an AA stacking configuration with a higher total DFT energy is also possible (Fig. \ref{fig:3}a).
+Since graphite is the non-polar material, only the vdW energy contributes into its dispersion energy $E_b = E_b (DFT) + E_{disp}^{vdW}$.

-In Fig. \ref{fig:2}b, we show the computed interlayer binding energy for graphite in its most stable AB configuration.
+In Fig. \ref{fig:3}b, we show the computed interlayer binding energy for graphite in its most stable AB configuration.
 Results are given for the different methods as implemented in Quantum ESPRESSO together with our approach \texttt{vdW-WanMBD}.
 Standard DFT performs poorly in describing the structural stability of graphite; within the PBE level of approximation we find that the binding energy is $-0.82$ meV/atom with corresponding separation $c_0 = 8.10$ \AA.
 All other methods that take into account vdW interactions yield smaller equilibrium separation $c_0$ characterized by stronger interlayer binding energy $E_{b0}$ (the minimum point on each graph).
-Nevertheless, the collected results in Fig. \ref{fig:2}b fall into a wide range of values.
+Nevertheless, the collected results in Fig. \ref{fig:3}b fall into a wide range of values.
 Our \texttt{vdW-WanMBD} approach yields $E_{b0} = -36$ meV/atom with corresponding $c_0 = 6.83$ \AA \text{} for $\gamma = 1$ and $E_{b0} = -31$ meV/atom with corresponding $c_0 = 6.84$ \AA \text{} for $\gamma=1.31$.
 From all the pairwise methods, DFT-D3(0) has the highest energy $E_{b0} = -39$ meV/atom with corresponding $c_0 = 6.96$ \AA, while DFT-D2 has the lowest $E_{b0} = -57$ meV/atom with corresponding $c_0 = 6.39$ \AA.
 The results from the nonlocal density functionals tend to group towards stronger binding with a range outlined by the $E_{b0} = -53$ meV/atom, $c_0 = 6.97$ \AA \text{ } from vdW-DF2 and $E_{b0} = -71$ meV/atom, $c_0 = 6.58$ \AA \text{} from vdW-optB86.